top of page

 It's pretty much a miracle that any of us survived childhood in the 1960s & 1970s

 It seemed like mothers couldn't wait to kick their kids out of the house in the morning so they could get on with their "chores" or socialize with friends.
 They called you in when dinner was ready and let you back out, telling you to come inside when the street lights come on.
-Kids wandered around in packs, looking for stuff to do.
-Adults often had no idea of their kid's whereabouts for long stretches of time.
+Kids often wandered around in packs, to better fight off the weirdos trying to get you into their house or cars.

 school paddle